developomp/pomky/README.md

 Pomky is not as configurable, modular, or feature packed as conky.
 It is tailor-made for my need and hardware.
-If you are looking for an conky alternative written in rust, check out [iphands/randy](https://github.com/iphands/randy).
+If you are looking for an conky alternative written in rust, check out [randy](https://github.com/iphands/randy) or maybe even consider using [eww](https://github.com/elkowar/eww).

 ![screenshot](./screenshot.png)

-## Installing

-Since pomky is designed to only run on my hardware, it will most likely not compile on your system.
-No technical support will be provided.

 - Designed using [glade](https://wiki.gnome.org/Apps/Glade)